umbo-s/umbo-s.github.io/_pages/about.md

 - **Ph.D. in Computer Science (Ongoing)** — BMCS Ph.D.
 Program, Department of Mathematics, University of Padua
   Focus: Robust AI and Machine Learning Security
 - **M.Sc. in Computer Science** — University of Padua
-  Thesis: *Deep Learning Models for Methodological Segmentation of Martian Terrain*
+  Thesis: *  Thesis: *Autonomous Driving on Mars: From Dataset to Models - A Deep Learning Application on Martian Imagery**

 ---